tax saving tips switzerland

 2. Accidents and illnesses

-You can generally deduct all medical costs for accidents or illness which are not covered by insurance.
-Out-of-pocket costs towards the deductible and coinsurance of mandatory health insurance can also be deducted.
+You can generally deduct any medical costs for accidents or illnesses that are not covered by insurance.
+Out-of-pocket costs towards the deductible and coinsurance payments of mandatory health insurance can also be deducted.
 The costs of prescription glasses and contact lenses, licensed homeopaths, and dental work can also be deducted.

-In practice, this deduction is difficult to benefit from, because you can only claim it if total medical expenses exceed a certain threshold.
+In practice, many people cannot benefit from this tax deduction because you can only claim it if your total medical expenses in a tax year exceed a certain threshold.
 If your healthcare spending falls below the threshold, you cannot claim the deduction.

 3. Continuing education